bndernet/bnder-docs/docs/tmb/permissions.md

 # Permissions

-We implemented a custom permission system which allows users to grant others access to single commands.
+We implemented a custom permission system that allows users to grant others access to single commands.

 :::info